ritasebastian/AILab/AILab.md

 #### How to Access and Run the Shared Google Colab Notebook

 1. **Open the Shared Link**:
-   - Click on the link you received to open the Google Colab notebook.
+   - Click on the link above to open the Google Colab notebook.

 2. **Save a Copy to Your Google Drive**:
    - Once the notebook opens, click on "File" > "Save a copy in Drive...".